nokusukun/disukodo/README.md

 		self.loader = on
 		self.scope = None
 ```
-This is the skeleton for every framework.
+This is the skeleton for every module.
 It features the loader and the scope.

 ### Command Help
 ```